 Here is an example of what a site built using a simple template could look like when previewed after content is added.
 Note how the placeholders have been customized with specific content and navigation elements:

-Developers must be assigned the standard user or enterprise user role to be able to use Oracle Content and Experience.
+Developers must be assigned the standard user or enterprise user role to be able to use Oracle Content Management.
 Developers with the standard user role can create components, themes, and standard templates.
 Developers with the enterprise user role can also create layouts and save a site as a standard or enterprise template.